KSI vs Logan Paul 2: Billy Joe Saunders wants to undo No 1 target 'Canelo' Alvarez in 2020

 "I want Canelo, they keep saying he's the best.
 Floyd Mayweather is the only man to beat him, I know I can be the second man to beat him," Saunders exclusively told Sky Sports.

-"It'd be a very tough challenge but there is something inside of me that I've known since day one when I turned pro.
-I knew our paths would cross and I'm 100% sure that I'd beat him.
+"It'd be a very tough challenge but there is something inside of me that I've known since the day I turned pro.
+I knew our paths would cross and I'm 100 per cent sure that I'd beat him.

 "I might move up to 175lbs and then I become mandatory to him.
 He either fights me or vacates.